rbreesems/flamingo/README.md

 - Support for a buzzer haptic for RSSI - see the detailed section below.

+- Support for a heartbeat LED (blinks every two seconds) - useful for locating nodes that have been placed in the cave.

 The `firmware/variants/rak4631/platformio.ini` file contains different targets for these various capabilities.
 All targets contain the hop limit and admin command modifications.

 1. `env:rak4631` - just contains hop limit/admin modifications
 2. `env:rak4631_slink` - `env:rak4631` + enables serial link modifications
 3. `env:rak4631_buzzer` - `env:rak4631` + enables buzzer modifications
+4. `env:rak4631_cavenode` - `env:rak4631` + enables buzzer modifications + blinky heartbeat led
+5. `env:rak4631_slink_hb` - `env:rak4631` + enables serial link modifications + blinky heartbeat led

+For targets that support the buzzer and heartbeat LED the pin usage can be changed via compile time defines.

 See the `tested_firmware` directory for pre-built firmware, all built from the `may2025` branch.